DrShushen/ucl-igem-2016-site/README.md

 This is the GitHub repository for the 2016 UCL iGEM team's wiki site.
 Responsive wiki templates have been created for the use by the 2016 UCL iGEM team members.
-Guidance on the wiki template use is provided here.
+Guidance on the use of these wiki templates is provided here.

 ## Documentation